 A reduction in community water use during drought reduces water sales and consequently could result in a revenue shortfall.
 Increased costs associated with implementation of the staged drought response program, water use reduction campaign, and enforcement could further intensify the shortfall.
-At the onset of a drought declaration, the Water Resources Division and Finance will estimate the costs necessary to implement and enforce drought response fund.
+At the onset of a drought declaration, the Water Resources Division and Finance will estimate the costs necessary to implement and enforce drought response and Finance will project potential revenue shortfalls.
+Thornton does not have a drought response fund.
 If the Water Resources Division cannot cover a shortfall with existing operation and maintenance funds, budgetary changes may be made to reimburse the Water Resources Division.
 In addition, Thornton plans to seek available financial drought-related assistance (e.g., public drought-related loans, grants, etc.).

-In a more extreme Stage 2 severe, Stage 3 extreme or Stage 4 emergency drought, the drought response plan also calls for the consideration of implementing a temporary drought surcharge that would be approved by City Council.
+In a more extreme Stage 2 severe, Stage 2 extreme or Stage 3 emergency drought, the drought response plan also calls for the consideration of implementing a temporary drought surcharge that would be approved by City Council.
 This would only be implemented if projected revenue is less than funds available for operation maintenance and is necessary to compensate for reduced water sales and increased drought response costs.
 If the water shortage and corresponding water sale reductions are severe enough to warrant a surcharge, careful consideration would be given to potential impacts on the community and intensive public messaging would be implemented to convey the reasoning behind the surcharge.
 The drought surcharge by default provides an additional incentive to save water, however, would not be implemented for solely this purpose.